 Notifiable disease reporting

-When and how clinicians should notify SA Health of the occurance of notifiable diseases under the Public & Environmental Health Act
+When and how clinicians should notify SA Health of the occurrence of notifiable diseases under the South Australian Public Health Act 2011

 Last updated: March 2014